About Cobb Parks

 Cobb Parks is a branch of the Cobb County Government, under the jurisdiction of the Cobb County Board of Commissioners.
 A volunteer Recreation Board serves as the department's advisory body that provides recommendations for programs, services and facilities.

 The Department originated in 1966 as the Cobb County Parks and Recreation Department, and in 1989 was renamed Cobb County Parks, Recreation and Cultural Affairs Department with the addition of the Arts and Cultural Affairs Department.
-The Department is divided into the following divisions: Administration, Business Management, Park Services Division, the Recreation Services Division and the Cultural Affairs Division.
-Park Operations Division includes the Central, Eastern and Western Zones as well as Equipment Management/Facility Maintenance and Landscaping and Construction.
-Park Services is responsible for maintenance, design, development and construction of new facilities, parks and renovations.
+The Department is divided into four divisions: Administration, Cultural Affairs, Park Operations, and Recreation Services.
+Administration includes the Directors office, business management, and human resource functions.
+The Cultural Affairs Division includes the operation/programming of the art centers, Mable House Barnes Amphitheater, and the Civic Center Complex.
+Parks Operations is responsible for maintaining the parks and its structures.
+Recreation Services oversees the programming offered through the department.